ForestCrazy/chia-node-append/CONFIG.md

 disconnect if the node you are connecting is not a full node

 ## remove_node (boolean)
-* remove a node that connot connect to
+* remove a node that cannot connect to
 * required when you define **node_source** as `node_list_firestore`